Family Safari Holidays

 For more ideas on child-friendly activities check out our Tanzania with Kids blog or see our Tanzania family safari section.

-Added to this, there is also the fabled Spice Island of Zanzibar where you can round off your trip with picture-perfect white beaches and fabulous snorkelling.
+Added to this, there is also the fabled Spice Island of Zanzibar, where you can round off your trip with picture-perfect white beaches and fabulous snorkelling.

 Our Tanzania Safari and Beach itinerary is the perfect family blend of activity, safari and beach.
 We will select family-friendly accommodation to suit your budget and the ages of your children.